Merchant Seaman Photography Archive

 M/V Padre Island — January 2007 to April 2007

-These photographs come from my time around the M/V Padre Island, a working dredge on the Gulf Coast.
+These photographs come from my time aboard the M/V Padre Island, a working Hopper dredge on the Gulf Coast.
 I wanted this part of the archive to show not just the vessel itself, but the mix of labor, machinery, shoreline, and off-duty moments that made up that stretch of the job.

 Dumping the load, exactly the kind of working image I never wanted to lose.

-An El Nina port visit in Brownsville, part of the Gulf Coast world around the job.
+El Nina port visit in Brownsville, part of the Gulf Coast world around the job.

 South Padre Island seen during time around the dredge work.